Constitutional courts and transnational solidarity conflicts

 Selected Publications:

-Demokratie für Deutschland, Austerität für Europa?
-Grenzen der Solidarität im der Rechtsprechung des Bundesverfassungsgerichts, in WSI-Mitteilungen, 05/2020, S. 368-367 (gemeinsam mit Anuscheh Farahat).
+• Demokratie für Deutschland, Austerität für Europa?
+Grenzen der Solidarität im der Rechtsprechung des Bundesverfassungsgerichts, in WSI-Mitteilungen, 05/2020, S. 368-367 (with Anuscheh Farahat).

-Post-foundationalism and the Possibility of Critique: Comparing Laclau and Mouffe, in: Marttila, Thomas (Hg.), Discourse, Culture and Organization: Inquiries into Relational Structures of Power, Basingstoke, 2018, pp. 323-342. (mit Astrid Séville).
+• Post-foundationalism and the Possibility of Critique: Comparing Laclau and Mouffe, in: Marttila, Thomas (Hg.), Discourse, Culture and Organization: Inquiries into Relational Structures of Power, Basingstoke, 2018, S. 323-342. (with Astrid Séville).

-Populismus oder agonale Demokratie.
-Bruchlinien der theoretischen Symbiose von Laclau und Mouffe (with Astrid Séville), in: Politische Vierteljahresschrift, 56/1, 2015, pp. 27–43.
+• Populismus oder agonale Demokratie.
+Bruchlinien der theoretischen Symbiose von Laclau und Mouffe, Politische Vierteljahresschrift, 56/1, 2015, S. 27–43 (with Astrid Séville).

 Impressum | Datenschutzerklärung